danielmkarlsson/mapping-the-valleys-of-the-uncanny/map_all.md

 musics that have been made is that they exist as a linear experience.
 They are a form of artistic expression which exists within the time domain.
 Compare music to sculpture.
-While this perhaps is not an entirely water tight example I use it here because I use it all of the time, as anyone who knows can attest.
+While this perhaps is not an entirely water tight example I use it here because I use it all of the time, as anyone who knows me can attest.
 I am guessing that it's important that I use it here in order to maintain consistency.
 You get the idea.